sabari2018/PDL_2020-2021_GR5/DESIGN.md

 ## Global architecture

-This project contains two packages : one "model" which contains all classes and "test" which contains all test classes.
+This project contains two packages : "model" which contains all classes and "test" which contains all test classes.

 The global architecture is :